MTareq/relayr-task/README.md

 - 1k-100k in legnth initial list
 - 100k, 500k, 1M runs of Finder.find that runs on less than 2, 10, 20 seconds respectively

+#### Q: Why pytest?
+  * Less work than unittest
+  * more features than unittest
+  * i like pytest fixtures, that i almost use them excessively.